MINI hatchback - Interior & comfort

 A minor bugbear with the previous MINI was that the electric window switches were located just underneath that large central speedometer.
 If you were unfamiliar with the layout, you could spend minutes looking for them.
 Now, they sit in a more traditional spot on each door's armrest with the mirror controls.
 The starter button and other controls are situated below the climate control dials as toggle switches instead.

-Every MINI comes with LED exterior lighting, air-conditioning, foglights, a 6.5-inch infotainment screen, DAB digital radio and a Bluetooth phone connection.
-More recently, many features from the previously optional Pepper and Chilli packs have been made standard, so every model now has automatic headlamps and rain-sensing wipers, and projectors that cast MINI logos on the ground when the doors open.
+Every MINI comes with LED exterior lighting, air-conditioning, foglights, the aforementioned infotainment screen, DAB digital radio and a Bluetooth phone connection.
+More recently, many features from the previously optional Pepper and Chili packs have been made standard, so every model now has automatic headlamps and rain-sensing wipers, and projectors that cast MINI logos on the ground when the doors open.

 The MINI hatchback offers a mix-and-match scheme between engines and trim levels.
 The least expensive is the Classic, which can be chosen with either One, Cooper or Cooper S power.

 Move up to the Sport or Exclusive and the choice becomes Cooper or Cooper S. The Sport trim adds an aggressive bodykit, special alloy wheels and a racy interior theme with dark headlining, sports seats and 'John Cooper Works' logos in prominent locations.
 While the sporty touches are nice, the use of JCW badges on a lower-powered model makes the real one feel less special.

 Exclusive costs the same as Sport, but trades the aggressive look for a more upmarket theme, with a unique style of alloy wheels and subtle chrome trim outside, and a lavish leather interior within.